wilfullyapt/ArtificialModularIntelligence/README.md

 **AMI** is an AI companion with plug-n-play Headspaces with Headspace specific directory access. **AMI** is intended to be a voice companion that deploys a Flask server to her local network for more detailed interfacing with a visual tkinter element. **AMI** is built with the intention to be put on a Raspberry Pi with a monitor as an in home AI.

 **Capabilities:**
-- Basic voice assistant calendar
+- Basic voice assistant calendar + Google Calendar sycing
-- Basic voice assistant markdown control
+- Basic voice assistant for Markdown notes + downloading lists
-- RAG (Retrieval Augmented Generation) over your stored documents for Question Answering *Coming soon*
-- Financial Advisor: Upload your financial documents and gain insight and personalized financial guidance
-- Integration and syncing with calendar apps like Google and Apple
-- Sharable Picture Frame/Albums

 ### 🚀 Getting Started